Back To Top

 Who doesn't like a bit of flair or individuality with their golf ball?
 The Supersoft golf ball from Callaway is aimed at the slow to moderate swingers of the club who want to stand out from the crowd with six color options and several neat patterned designs to choose from.

 The Supersoft has undergone several improvements over the years and in the most recent model there is a new hybrid cover featuring what Callaway is calling a Paraloid Impact Modifier.
 The benefits from this are added distance and durability without sacrificing feel and short-game control.
 This is a ball ideally suited to the golfer who struggles to get the ball in the air, as Callaway’s patented HEX Aerodynamics cover pattern reduces drag and increases lift to help you launch the ball better.
 Furthermore, the Soft Compression Core then enhances energy transfer for more ball speed and a high-launch, low-spin combo in your longer clubs.
-In our testing we definitely saw this to be the case but pleasingly we also saw some receptiveness with our approach shots, especially with longer irons and hybrids.
+In my testing I definitely saw this to be the case but pleasingly I also saw some receptiveness with our approach shots, especially with longer irons and hybrids.

 Best durability